thehq/python-crossbarhttp/README.md

 To contribute, fork the repo and submit a pull request.

 ## Testing
-The overall system test (which will also run the unit tests) can be run by using Docker Compose.
+The test can be run by using Docker Compose.
 Connect to a docker host and type

     %> docker-compose build
     %> docker-compose up

-This will run the unit tests as well as the system level tests.
+The Docker Compose file creates a generic router with an example service connected to it and runs the tests.

 The service "crossbarhttp_test_1" will return a 0 value if the tests were successful and non zero otherwise.
 To get the pass/fail results from a command line, do the following

     #!/usr/bin/env bash